-7.03.05: Is there a deviation record detailing documented corrective actions when a deviation or deficiency of a preventive control occurs?
+6.03.05: Is there a deviation record detailing documented corrective actions when a deviation/loss of control of a CCP occurs (a critical control limit is exceeded)?

-Total compliance (15 points): Corrective actions should be detailed in writing when a deviation or deficiency occurs against a preventive control.
-The preventive control deviations should be noted on a deviation record (or similar form, as noted in the preventive control program), should detail what has happened, what was done to correct the issue and any preventative actions taken to prevent reoccurrence.
+Total compliance (15 points): Corrective actions should be detailed in writing when a deviation/loss of control of a CCP occurs.
+The CCP deviations should be noted on a deviation record (or similar form, as noted in the HACCP plan), should detail what has happened, what was done to correct the issue and any preventative actions taken to prevent reoccurrence.
 Records should indicate what happened to any affected product and also detail how the process was rectified.
-The corrective action details should match what is described in the preventive control program.
+The corrective action details should match what is described in the HACCP plan.

-- Single/isolated instance(s) of corrective action(s) being recorded, but lacking some details. - Single/isolated instance(s) of corrective action(s) being recorded, but not meeting the requirements as noted in the preventive control program.
+- Single/isolated instance(s) of corrective action(s) being recorded, but are lacking some details. - Single/isolated instance(s) of corrective action(s) being recorded, but not meeting the requirements as noted in the HACCP plan.

-- Single instance of preventive control critical limit breach not being recorded and/or corrective actions not being recorded. - Numerous instances of corrective action(s) being recorded, but lacking some details. - Numerous instances of corrective action(s) being recorded, but not meeting the requirements as noted in the preventive control program.
+- Single instance of CCP critical control limit breach not being recorded and/or corrective actions not being recorded. - Numerous instances of corrective action(s) being recorded, but are lacking some details. - Numerous instances of corrective action(s) being recorded, but not meeting the requirements as noted in the HACCP plan.

-- More than one instance of preventive control critical limit breach not being recorded and/or corrective actions not being recorded. - Systematic failure to properly record corrective action details or the details recorded in no way meet what is required by the preventive control program.
+- More than one instance of CCP critical control limit breach not being recorded and/or corrective actions not being recorded. - Systematic failure to properly record corrective action details or the details recorded in no way meet what is required by the HACCP plan.

-7.03.06: Are the records associated with preventive controls reviewed and signed off by the quality control supervisor and/or management (second signatory)?
+6.03.06: Are the CCP records reviewed and signed off by the quality control supervisor and/or management (second signatory)?

-Total compliance (10 points): Preventive control records should be reviewed and signed off by the designated person(s) responsible (i.e. qualified individual for preventive controls) within 7 calendar days of the original preventive control monitoring activity occurring.
+Total compliance (10 points): CCP records should be reviewed and signed off within 36 hours of the original CCP monitoring activity occurring.
 Allowance may be made for operations that are not running daily (auditor discretion applies).
 The sign offs should be done by the quality control supervisor or manager (second signatory).
-This should be a separate signature to that of the preventive control operator.
-The individual signing off should check the records (e.g. dates, production lines, monitoring results, frequencies, corrective actions, use of correct forms, etc.), since their signature is basically stating that everything is in order relative to the written preventive control program and associated documents.
+This should be a separate signature to that of the CCP operator.
+The individual signing off these should check the records (e.g. dates, production lines, monitoring results, frequencies, corrective actions, use of correct forms, etc.), since their signature is basically stating that everything is in order relative to the written HACCP plan and associated documents.
 If discrepancies are found, then the sign off signatory should note the issues and corrective actions that are then taken.

-- Single/isolated instance(s) of preventive control records not reviewed and signed off within 7 days by the quality control supervisor or manager (second signatory). - Single/isolated instance(s) of the preventive control records being signed off by the second signatory
+- Single/isolated instance(s) of CCP records not reviewed and signed off within 36 hours by the quality control supervisor or manager (second signatory). - Single/isolated instance(s) of the CCP records being signed off by the second signatory but there are issues with the records that have not been highlighted.

-- Numerous instances of preventive control records not reviewed and signed off within 7 days by the quality control supervisor or manager (second signatory). - Numerous instances of the preventive control records being signed off by the second signatory but there are issues with the records that have not been highlighted.
+- Numerous instances of CCP records not reviewed and signed off within 36 hours by the quality control supervisor or manager (second signatory). - Numerous instances of the CCP records being signed off by the second signatory but there are issues with the records that have not been highlighted.

-- Systematic failure for preventive control records to be reviewed and signed off. - Systematic errors on the preventive control records that are being signed off by the second signatory.
+- Systematic failure for CCP records to be reviewed and signed off. - Systematic errors on the CCP records that are being signed off by the second signatory.